How to Cash an Insurance Check without a Bank Endorsement

 When it comes to managing the money you receive from your insurance provider, there are some unique processes and alternatives to consider before accepting and receiving your funds.

-If you need to cash an insurance check without a bank endorsement, here’s what you should know about the types of endorsements you may come across, and what they mean.
+Need to cash an insurance check without a bank endorsement?
+Insurance broker Jerry has you covered.
+Here's what you should know about the types of endorsements you may come across, and what they mean.

 When filing an insurance claim for damages made to your home, car, or other personal property, your insurance company will typically provide you with your monetary reimbursement via check.
 But before rushing off to cash the check, you must first consider a few things that can impact your insurance coverage both now and in future.